-In most cases, fast-track liquidation (also known as turbo liquidation) takes place at empty bvs that have no capital and therefore no income.
+In most cases, fast-track liquidation takes place at empty bvs that have no capital and therefore no income.
 Income consists of all assets on the balance sheet of a legal entity.
 For example, real estate, liquid assets, inventory, stock, and receivables.

-Is there any income?
+• There must be no more income.
+Is there still income?
 Then a fast-track liquidation is not allowed.
 A liquidator must divide the assets.

 Consider the financial implications